reapp/new-site/source/ui.md

 Used to set up reapp-ui.

-reapp-ui uses three different things that must be imported at init.
-These things are imported so they can be mixed and matched for use with adapating theme or behavior.
+reapp-ui uses three different things that must be imported at initialization.
+These things are imported so they can be mixed and matched for use with adapting theme or behavior.

 For now it has three relevant methods: